msu-denver/thecoolestteam/README.md

 2. **Set Up Environment Variables**

     The `.env` file contains all necessary configurations for both Flask and PostgreSQL.
-Since the `.env` file is uploaded to the repository and safe for your projectmates, you can directly use it without copying.
+Since the `.env` file is uploaded to the repository, you can directly use it without copying.

     **`.env`**